 Whether you want to completely withdraw from meds or simply wish to minimize what you take, the first thing I will refer you to is a paper written by Joanna Moncrieff.
 It refers mostly to withdrawal from neuroleptics, but much can be inferred about most psychiatric medication.This paper may induce fear in those hoping to withdraw from drugs, but I think it important that people understand that there are, indeed, real dangers and risks associated with drug withdrawal–most notably in precipitous withdrawal or withdrawal without appropriate supports.

-Secondly, I refer you to “Your Drug May Be Your Problem: How and Why to Stop Taking Psychiatric Medications ” I’ve not read a lot of David Healy, but he offers many insights into most specifically anti-depressant drugs and the problems associated with taking and withdrawing from this class of drugs.
+David Healy, too, offers many insights into most specifically anti-depressant drugs and the problems associated with taking and withdrawing from this class of drugs.
 His website is here.
 On Paxil Progress there is lots of discussion about his work.
 It is often not conservative enough and the cross-over to Prozac is over-rated.
 Many people do much better simply tapering as slowly as possible from the original drug they were on.

 Other people like Joseph Glenmullen’s work on antidepressants.
 I’ve also not read it and have been told he moves too fast for many.
 Again, I put these here as many doctors like to hear something about this phenomena from other doctors.